 Any investor who is saving for retirement should consider having an individual retirement account (IRA) as part of their saving strategy.

 IRAs are designed to allow investors to save money in a way that reduces tax liabilities, thus boosting their ability to save.
 For 2021 and 2022, the federal government allows investors age 49 and younger to contribute up to $6,000 per year in an IRA.
-(The annual limit is $7,000 if the investor is age 50 or older.)
+(The annual limit is $7,000 for those age 50 or older.)

-IRAs can work in tandem with employer-sponsored 401(k) plans, and can even serve as a good replacement for such plans when necessary.
-But they have the distinct advantage of allowing for a wide range of investments.
+IRAs can work in tandem with employer-sponsored 401(k) plans and can even serve as a good replacement for such plans when necessary.
+They have the distinct advantage of allowing for a wide range of investments.